Eng

 Laser scanning

 Laser scanning allows you to collect a large amount of detailed and accurate 3D information from objects and the surrounding environment in a short time.
+Laser scanning results in a 3D point cloud model, which in turn can be used to create a 3D information model, or BIM model.

 Laser scanning allows you to collect a large amount of detailed and accurate 3D information from objects and the surrounding environment in a short time.
+A 3D point cloud model is obtained as a result of the laser scanning.
+The point cloud can be grayscale or colored (each point has RGB information).

 Laser scanning is ideal for surveying buildings and structures, industrial facilities, mines, cultural monuments, etc.